Khon Kaen province

 Khon Kaen (ขอนแก่น, /th/; ขอนแก่น, /lo/) is one of Thailand's 76 provinces (changwat).
 It is a triply-landlocked province in central northeastern Thailand.
 Neighboring provinces are (from north, clockwise) Nong Bua Lamphu, Udon Thani, Kalasin, Maha Sarakham, Buriram, Nakhon Ratchasima, Chaiyaphum, Phetchabun, and Loei.

+A Sanskrit inscription of the Zhēnlà king Citrasena comes from the moated site of Wat Si Mueang Aem, and the oldest inscription from the province, of the eighth century, is in Old Mon.
+Khon Kaen University and the provincial hospitals make the city a medical and educational centre of Isan.

 History

 Several bronze and iron tools used as axes have been discovered in the province, along with a bronze ring attached to a skeleton.
-This is in addition to a copper axe found from 4,600 to 4,800 (2600 BC to 2800 BC), the oldest in Southeast Asia.
+A copper axe from the province, of 4,600 to 4,800 years ago (2800 to 2600 BC), has been reported as the oldest in Southeast Asia.

+A Sanskrit inscription of the Zhēnlà king Citrasena comes from Wat Si Mueang Aem, a moated site about 200 m from the Suea Ten canal.
+Brick ruins, a stone Nandi and a shivalinga have been found inside the moat.
+Chaowanee Lekkla places it 500 km north-west of Sambor Prei Kuk by that canal.

 During the Dvaravati period, Khon Kaen was influenced by the culture of the central region.
-The oldest inscription found in Khon Kaen dates back to the 8th century and is written in the Old Mon language, suggesting the presence of Mon people in the area at that time.The Dvaravati culture is believed to have played a significant role in the region, and the Nyah Kur people are thought to be descendants of the Dvaravati Mon people.
+The oldest inscription found in the province dates to the 8th century and is written in the Old Mon language.
+It has been read as evidence of Mon people in the area at that time.
+The Dvaravati culture is believed to have played a significant role in the region, and the Nyah Kur people are thought to be descendants of the Dvaravati Mon people.
 During the 10th–11th centuries and onwards, the area came under Khmer influence, as evidenced by various inscriptions.
 The area fell into the control of Lan Xang before coming under Central Thai control.

+Dvaravati sema stones from the province have also been studied and re-used.
+Piriya Krairiksh published a study in 1974 of sema in the Khon Kaen National Museum carved with scenes from the Mahānipāta jātakas.
+At Ban Bua Semaram in Chum Phae district a sema marks the boundary of the village, set beneath a modern road sign.
+Stephen Murphy gives it as an example of the stones being put to a use of the villagers' own.